-Faculty-led Program on the Mediterranean: Malta
+Faculty-led Program in the Mediterranean: Malta

 Dates & Deadlines

-App Deadline: January 31st, 2025
+App Deadline: December 15th, 2025

-Program Dates: May 19th, 2025 to June 1st, 2025 (Dates tentative)
+Program Dates: June 2 to June 15, 2026 (Dates tentative)

-Interested in studying abroad in the summer of 2025 or later?
+Interested in studying abroad in the winter of 2027 or later?
 Please fill out the waitlist form below and the study abroad center will notify you when applications for future terms open.
-If you are still deciding where or when you want to go abroad, you can also schedule an informational meeting with our office to learn more about the programs we offer and find one that works best for you!

-Study Abroad Waitlist Schedule Info Meeting
+Study Abroad Waitlist

 Unsure where to begin?
 Visit our Application Process page to learn more!